 The ER conceptual framework is grounded in the literature on research trainee development and research program effectiveness.
 It includes learning objectives in seven areas of trainee development that incorporate several theories shown to be relevant to various aspects of research trainee development.
-For a full description of the conceptual framework, see Branchaw, Butz and Smith (in review).
+For a full description of the conceptual framework, see Branchaw, Butz and Smith (2020).

 1. Research Comprehension and Communication Skills

 Develop Ability to Design a Research Project

 3. Research Ethics